How to start a business in West Virginia in 8 steps

 - Amenities: Does the location cater to locals or tourists?
 Does it have easily accessible parking?
 Security?
 A loading zone?

-- Home Occupancy: Some catering and salon businesses operate out of the owner’s home.
+- Home Occupancy: Some salons or catering businesses operate out of the owner’s home.
 Will your business qualify?
 West Virginia has loosened its cottage food regulations in the last three years, cheering many bakers who can now save on renting commercial kitchen space.

 Your needs will vary based on industry, but you’ll want to pinch pennies when it comes to taking the plunge on a considerable expense like your dream space.